-Measure the baking mix into a bowl.
+Firstly, measure the baking mix into a bowl.
 Whisk in the milk until a soft dough forms.
 If you think it is too stiff add a bit more milk.
-Do not overmix.
+Do not overmix!
 (Optional, leave to sit for 5 to 10 minutes.)

 Make sure your stew is boiling.
-Drop the dough by spoonfuls on top of the boiling stew.
+Now, drop the dough by spoonfuls on top of the boiling stew.

 While there are really only two ingredients needed to make the dumplings (not including your stew of course), there is no end to the variations you can create simply by adding a few things!

-For tasty cheese and onion dumplings, add ¼ to ½ cup of your favourite grated cheese, some dried parsley and dried or fresh minced onion.
+For tasty cheese and onion dumplings, add ¼ to ½ cup of your favorite grated cheese, some dried parsley, and dried or fresh minced onion.
 Cheddar and Parmesan are both great cheeses to use.

 Turn them into herbed dumplings by adding some fresh or dried herbs.
-Parsley, thyme, rosemary, sage, garlic, paprika and cayenne are all great additions.
-Pick flavours that will compliment your stew.
+Parsley, thyme, rosemary, sage, garlic, paprika, and cayenne are all great additions.
+Pick flavors that will compliment your stew.

 Don’t feel limited by using only savory stews.
 These dumplings also make a delicious dessert when spooned onto stewed fruits, such as apples, peaches, pears, cranberries, or other berries in any combination.
 The same rules apply.
 Make sure the fruit is bubbling when you add the dumplings.